davemaps/icds-scenario/README.md

 Data Viz Scenario for ICDS

 Find multimedia to use
--Nigerian flag
+- Nigerian flag
--stock footage of vaccination clinic?
+- stock footage of vaccination clinic?
--stock footage of locales when zooming to data for a specific place
+- stock footage of locales when zooming to data for a specific place

 (scroll to overview of new map, then keep scrolling to zoom to specific places)